Why pay more for something when you don’t have to? Overpaying for anything can be quite painful.

 For starters, when you purchase workers' comp insurance, your premium payments are typically estimated.
 Your estimated premium calculations are determined by factors such as employee wages.
-This includes bonuses, paid time off, and overtime pay.
+This includes bonuses and paid time off.

 Insurance companies verify your payroll estimates match your premiums by conducting a workers' compensation audit.
 If you're thinking an audit sounds daunting, it can be if you don’t have a tool like Hourly, which connects your payroll data directly to workers’ comp in real-time, so your premiums are always based on actual wages (not estimates).